sharkweekthings/plastek/README.md

 1) If you have any questions, you are welcome to join us on the [Discord](https://discord.gg/Tt8sGvQRH4)!
 Someone will try to answer your question as soon as they can.

-2) Unable to do much of anything because everything says "You won't be able to use this block!"?
-Click through the "Read Me" Chapter quests, and accept the reward for "Start Age 1" under "Main Progression" > "Age 1".
-From there you will start your journey in "Age 1" > "Utility"
+2) When you first load in, there is a "Read Me" chapter of quests to get through.
+I suggest trying to find a world where there is a structure located near spawn.
+This will give you ample time to click through the "Read Me" quests before accepting the "Start Age 1" reward under "Main Progression".
+From here, you will start your journey in "Age 1" > "Utility"

 3) The early game is going to be a bit rough.
 Once you get Healing Poultice, and a Healing Staff w/ some Potency on it though it will become easier to manage your HP.